HorizenLabs/zkverifyjs/README.md

         .readOnly() // Optional
 ```

-- Network Selection: Preconfigured options such as `.Testnet()` or provide your own websocket url using `.Custom('wss://custom'')`.
+- Network Selection: Preconfigured options such as `.Testnet()` or provide your own websocket url using `.Custom('wss://custom')`.
 - withAccount : Create a full session with ability send transactions get account info by using .withAccount('seed-phrase') and specifying your own seed phrase.
-- withWallet : Establish connection to a browser based substrate wallet, cannot be used with `withAccount`;
+- withWallet : Establish connection to a browser based substrate wallet, cannot be used with `.withAccount()`;
 - readOnly: Start the session in read-only mode, unable to send transactions or retrieve account info.

 ## `zkVerifySession.close`